 Sterling's loan portfolios are subject to varying degrees of credit risk.
 Asset quality within the commercial loan portfolios experienced some decline during the first nine months of calendar 2007.
 Sterling has experienced increases in delinquencies, non-performing loans, including non-accruals and charge-offs.
 The slowdown in the residential housing market has affected land developers, residential builders, re-sales, and industries tied to the residential housing market, such as transportation and companies providing products to the housing market.
 Sterling continues to experience these trends in the calendar fourth quarter.
-While Sterling has experienced a decline in credit quality, credit risk continues to be mitigated through prudent underwriting standards, on-going credit review, and monitoring and reporting asset quality measures.
-Additionally, loan diversification, limiting exposure to a single industry or borrower and requiring collateral also reduces Sterling's credit risk.
+While Sterling has experienced a decline in credit quality, credit risk.
+In the calendar fourth quarter.
+While Sterling has experienced a decline in credit quality, credit risk.